mmistakes/minimal-mistakes/_posts/2022-08-29-sbt-tutorial.md

 ```
 Now, when we can save this file and hit _sbt_ command in the project directoy.
 This will import the project based on the _build.sbt_ we created and will also create 2 sub directores as _module-1_ and _module-2_ within the directory.
 The value provided in _file()_ is used to create the sub module name.

 However, as of now there is no relationship between any of the modules.
-We can explicitly combine both the sub modules together and link to the parent project by adding a new line as belwo to the _build.sbt_:
+We can explicitly combine both the sub modules together and link to the parent project by adding a new line as below to the _build.sbt_:
 ```
 lazy val root = (project in file("."))
   .aggregate(module_1, module_2)